Dev-organico/sonore-events/README.md

  # Sonore-events-front-end

 Front-end for SonoreEvents, an application to manage sound equipments and create budgets.

 ## About

-SonoreEvents is a web browser application with which you can manage the quipemnts by adding, deleting and updating them.
-You can also create budgets and download them in the format docx.
+SonoreEvents is a web browser application with which you can manage the equipemnts by adding, deleting and updating them.
+You can also create budgets and download them in docx format.

 <img src="https://s11.gifyu.com/images/SWBiu.gif">